Walking Secular Pilgrimage

 As we walked down Reí Marti, we paid attention to our connection with the elements – the paved surfaces under our feet, the air and water – indivisible.

-Also to the birds we could hear but not always see, the insects we only knew were there if we looked very carefully or when they bit us, the other folk milling around the city.
+Also to the birds we could hear but not always see, the insects we only knew were there if we looked very carefully or when they bit us, and the other folk milling around the city.
 We were a mass moving inside and outside the city walls.

 We were aware of each other walking together.
 Our intention was clear.

-As the streets opened out, we turned left taking Carrer del Bellaire and heading straight for the river, passing once again,
+As the streets opened out, we turned left taking Carrer del Bellaire and heading straight for the river, passing once again underneath the train line which ran overhead.
+By now we were amongst modern architectural constructs.

-We were at the River Onyar and the Pont (bridge) de Pedret which formed a crossroads where the first Cami de Sant Jaume and other route signs were located.
+The we arrived at the River Onyar and the Pont (bridge) de Pedret which formed a crossroads where the first Cami de Sant Jaume and other route signs were located.

 We looked back at Cathedral